JoaoLong/numerical-math-cpp/README.md

 - Ordinary differential equations - *Xvar*, *ODEpoint*, *ODEsolver*.
 - Boundary value problems - *BVPsolver*.
 - Partial differential equations - *PDEpoint*.
+- Infinite series, Taylor and Fourier series - *SeriesTransforms*.

 **In development:**
 We tried to make the code as broad and widely applicable as possible.
-Nonetheless, there are still classes in development, such as methods for solving some partial differential equations, Taylor and Fourier series, Fourier transforms and integrals on manifolds and of vector fields.
+Nonetheless, there are still classes in development, such as methods for solving some partial differential equations, Fourier transforms and integrals on manifolds and of vector fields.